 Anywhere else, technicolor palaces and snaking fortresses would be show-stopping sights.
 But in Sintra, Portugal, they're the opening acts.

-Sintra, Portugal: Pena National Palace
+Sintra, Portugal: The Palace Of Pena

 The Islamic Castle And Fortress Walls